xrettle/WFGY/ProblemMap/Twin_Atlas/faq.md

 > Not primarily.
 >
-> You can still use lighter runtime forms in casual situations.
+> You can still understand the architecture in lighter ways.
 >
 > But Twin Atlas becomes most valuable when:
 >